monkog/Pure-CSS-Images/README.md

 The definition of the egg image tree will be placed inside the `<body/>` tag.
 The egg will consist of three `<div/>` objects, each placed as the child of the previous one.
 As the styles will be defined in the `styles.css` file, we need to attach it to the HTML file.
 This will be done using the `<link/>` node inside the `<head/>` node of the HTML file.

-The first `<div/` will define the egg area.
+The first `div` will define the egg area.
 It will have its `class` attribute set to `egg`.
 With this object we will define the dimensions and the position of the image that we will draw.

 The second `div` will be the egg white.
 It will have its `class` attribute set to `egg-white`.
 We will place this object inside the `div` with the `egg` class.
 This way the drawing will be visible within the previously defined area.